kkamtikar/ExData_Plotting1/README.md

 The height and width for the plot pngs are set to 480 as per the assignment/ project instructions.
 But for exact match with the plots, the height and width be set to 504.
 Similarly, the background is set to transparent instead of white to match the attached figures.
 On the Coursera's white background, these would match.

-About data - full data is loaded into a data frame and then a subset is created for the two specified dates.
+About data - Unzip the dataset, create "Data" folder in working directory and store "household_power_consumption.txt" in Data folder.
+Full data is loaded into a data frame and then a subset is created for the two specified dates.
 An additional column is created with concatenated Date and Time values.